 7. The Matchmaker’s Playbook (Wingmen Inc.)

 The movie version was solid.
 I also watched all the funny bloopers and a nice little touch.
 I would like to know when they will make the second one and to see if all of the cast will return.
 There were all the scenes.
 The actors were pretty good.
 My only complaint about it is the weird sound effects things.
-Whatever, I enjoyed the movie more than I enjoyed the book.
+Anyway, I enjoyed the movie more than I enjoyed the book.

 Author: Rachel Van Dyken